Directions / Rideshares

 The five mile trip is our most popular trip because it is exciting but not overwhelming.
 It is a great introduction to whitewater, but also provides enough thrills for the experienced paddler.
 The nine mile trip covers the same section as the five mile trip but continues on for four additional miles.
 This additional section of river includes a higher class of rapids (class IV) and is a good choice for those seeking even more excitement.
 The calm water float trip is a much more relaxed trip because the river is slow and meandering, and therefore it is a great option for families with smaller children and those who simply want to be on the water and take in the scenery.

-Call us and let our friendly reservations staff assist you in scheduling your rafting trip between 8am and 8pm.
+Call us and let our friendly reservations staff assist you in scheduling your rafting trip between 8am and 6pm.
 You may also book your trip online 24 hours a day.
+Have a quick question?
+Use our online chat feature 7 days a week from 9am – 5pm.
 Full payment is required to confirm your reservation and this can be done with any major credit card or check (time permitting).

-French Broad Rafting and Ziplines requires all guests to sign a waiver.
+French Broad Adventures requires all guests to sign a waiver.
 Please download the waiver and fill out and bring with you at the time of your trip.
 (You will need the free Adobe Acrobat Reader to download the waivers from our website).
 You can also complete the waiver form at the outpost on the day of your trip, but please allow extra time for this.

 What to Wear